anibalpires4/Stock-Price-Volatility-Analysis/README.md

 # Stock Price Volatility Analysis Using GARCH Models

-This repository presents an in-depth analysis of daily stock prices for five prominent Portuguese companies listed on Euronext Lisbon.
+This repository analyses daily stock prices for five prominent Portuguese companies listed on Euronext Lisbon.
 Leveraging GARCH-type models, this study explores the volatility dynamics of stock log-returns, offering insights into financial forecasting and risk management.

 ---

 ## Overview

 Financial markets exhibit inherent volatility, with stock prices influenced by various factors.
-This project focuses on understanding and modeling the time-varying nature of volatility and its asymmetric effects using GARCH-type models.
+This project focuses on understanding and modelling the time-varying nature of volatility and its asymmetric effects using GARCH-type models.
 The analysis involves:

 - **Companies Analyzed**: Altri-SGPS, Mota Engil, REN, Sonae, The Navigator Company
 - **Data Period**: January 5, 2022, to October 12, 2022